hyu-cvlab/multi-camera-dataset/README.md

-If you have any question about using the dataset, please contact to this email: hyucvlab-dataset@gmail.com
+If you have any question about using the dataset, please contact us

-Thank you
+**Contact**: hyucvlab-dataset@gmail.com